arunsCodeRepo/arunsCodeRepo/README.md

 - 👋 Hi, I'm Arun!
-- 💡 Driving insights through Data Analytics and building solutions with AWS are my current tech focus.
+- 💡 Driving insights through Data Analytics and building Full Stack solutions with AWS are my current tech focus.
 - 🌱 Always learning and growing to deliver effective project outcomes.
 - 🤝 Let's connect on Web Development or Data Analytics projects – I'm excited to collaborate and contribute.
 - ⚡ When I'm not immersed in data or code, I'm usually turning pages of a good book or binging anime.